 Based on the factors obtained in this study, a dataset was created at latitude and longitude intervals of 0.5° and on 136 isobaric surfaces at intervals of 50 meters.
 The uncertainties of the nutrient concentrations were about 2% for nitrate and phosphate and 5% for silicate and oxygen.
 This uncertainty was equated to twice the standard deviations of the integrated values for the category 2 cruises.
 The following steps were used to create the global gridded dataset.

-Step 1: Profiles of which factor were determined were used to create the global gridded dataset.
-Then nutrients concentrations were corrected by factor and vertical interpolations were then done for each profile on 136 layers.
+Step 1: Profiles of which factor were determined were selected to create the global gridded dataset.
+Then nutrients and oxygen concentrations were corrected by the factors.